GetSidGit/cowin_viewpoint/README.md

  * **Drive_path_for_heartbeat :  Optional** - path to your google drive or icloud sync folder on desktop to create and refresh a zero byte heartbeat file - so that user can check process alive status from phone through "folders" app on iphone or "drive" app on android.
 I highly recomment using this as you will know if the process you triggered is running or not.
 If you see the trigger file from phone with timestamp of 20 - 25 minutes below you current time (provided you have propert internet connection) - indicates that your process triggered on your laptop might have aborted !
         Example : "/google_drive/or/icloude/folder_location/"

  ## Easy Twilio Setup

  1. Signup for free Twilio trial account - you will get free credits of around 16 dollars - this credit is more than enough <br>
- 2. Open whatsapp sandbox : https://console.twilio.com/us1/develop/sms/try-it-out/whatsapp-learn?frameUrl=%2Fconsole%2Fsms%2Fwhatsapp%2Flearn%3Fx-target-region%3Dus1 <br>
+ 2. Open whatsapp sandbox : [Twilio whatsapp sandbox](https://console.twilio.com/us1/develop/sms/try-it-out/whatsapp-learn?frameUrl=%2Fconsole%2Fsms%2Fwhatsapp%2Flearn%3Fx-target-region%3Dus1) <br>
  3. From you wahtsapp - send "join sing-run" to the number listed in the above URL.
 Done ! <br>
- 4. your console home will have details on Account SID and Auth Key : https://console.twilio.com/?frameUrl=/console, keep a note of these two <br>
+ 4. your console home will have details on Account SID and Auth Key : [Twilio console](https://console.twilio.com/?frameUrl=/console), keep a note of these two <br>
  5. use the twilio account SID, auth key and assigned phone number with country key aquired in the above steps and pass to "twilio_account_sid|auth_token|source_number_with_countrycode" in the cowin_user_config.json as listed in **[cowin_user_config.json](#simple-user-config-guide)**<br>